Education Requirements

 As part of the application process for a Limited Licence, applicants must successfully complete Excellence in Condominium Management, a mandatory course.
 The course provides foundational knowledge about the condominium industry and the role of a condominium manager to a set a consistent standard of excellence for condominium managers in Ontario.
 The course outlines the realities of the condominium management role so learners are fully prepared before they make the decision to continue with the full program that leads to a General Licence:

 Successfully completing the course content and passing the supervised exam are a prerequisite for receiving a Limited Licence.
-Apply for a Limited Licence to register for this course.
+To register for the course, please apply for a Limited Licence.

 Course Registration Timelines